 Phase three is ovulation.
 Did you know that you are only fertile for about four days per month?
 The ovulation phase is that time.
 Estrogen and testosterone peak (read: you’re horny) triggering ovulation.
 In a “normal” 28 day cycle, ovulation occurs around day 14.
 You’re fertile for the 2 days prior to and after ovulation.
 This is the time to get busy if you’re trying to get pregnant.
 The egg (that’s right, only one egg– typically) released from the follicle in your ovary survives for 24 hours, BUT sperm can live up in there for up to 72 hours, which is why it’s possible to get a fertilized egg if there’s some sperm hanging around in there even before the egg is released.

-Anyway, you’re at your most outgoing, energetic, and even attractive during this phase (source).
+During this phase you’re at your most outgoing, energetic, and even attractive (source).
 Your sex drive is highest; you feel your best and most confident.
 Now is the time to do all the hard stuff; make the big presentation or pitch; get out there and make things happen.
 Schedule a date night.
 Get plenty of exercise.
 Schedule a job interview.
 You get the picture.

 Consider making your OB/GYN, doctor, or dental appointments during this phase—days 12 through 16.
 That’s when estrogen levels, and your body’s painkiller system, are highest.
 Apparently your pain threshold is lowest during menstruation.